exospheredata/veeam/README.md

 ### standalone_complete recipe

 Installs and configures Veeam Backup and Replication Server, Console & the Catalog service using the default configuration including pre-requisites and SQLExpress.
-Also installs all of the Veeam Backup Explorers
+Also installs all of the Veeam Backup Explorers and performs an upgrade to the requested Build level.
+For more information, see [Veeam Upgrade Procedures and Details](#Veeam-Upgrade-Procedures-and-Details)

+### proxy recipe

+Installs and configures Veeam Backup and Replication Console using the default configuration including pre-requisites and performs an upgrade to the requested Build level.
+For more information, see [Veeam Upgrade Procedures and Details](#Veeam-Upgrade-Procedures-and-Details).
+Also registers the Proxy Server to the Veeam Backup and Replication Server.

+### proxy_remove recipe
+Unregisters the Proxy Server and removes the Server registration from the Veeam Backup and Replication Server.

+### upgrade recipe
+Performs an upgrade of Veeam components to the requested Build level.
+For more information, see [Veeam Upgrade Procedures and Details](#Veeam-Upgrade-Procedures-and-Details)

 ## Upload to Chef Server
 This cookbook should be included in each organization of your CHEF environment.
 When importing, leverage Berkshelf: